rajnishtripathi2001/YouTube-Views-Generator/readme.md

 4. Monitor the console output to see the progress of the views generation.

+5. Once the script finishes, the Chrome browser will close automatically.

+6. Run `Setup.py` Script to build EXE by following command:

+    ```bash
+    python setup.py build
+    ```

 ## Notes

 - This script is intended for educational and testing purposes only.
 Generating artificial views violates YouTube's terms of service and can lead to penalties or account termination.